zeynepduygutekler/zeynepduygutekler.github.io/_pages/about.md

 I am currently holding a Ph.D.
 Degree in Engineering Product Development from Singapore University of Technology and Design (SUTD) under the SUTD-MIT International Design Centre.
-Prior of my Ph.D, I received my Master's and Bachelor's degrees in Industrial Engineering and Economics as a double major from Isik University, where I was nominated the Valedictorian and Salutatorian of my cohort in 2015.
+Prior of my Ph.D., I received my Master's and Bachelor's degrees in Industrial Engineering and Economics as a double major from Isik University, where I was nominated the Valedictorian and Salutatorian of my cohort in 2015.

 Broadly, my research interests are